-Scottish Government officials liaised with the Access to Justice Team, Scottish Legal Aid Board and the Scottish Courts and Tribunals Service.
-There have also been discussions with Criminal Justice Division and Youth Justice and Children's Hearings Unit as this may impact in their policy area.
-Scottish Government officials also liaised with the Disclosure and Barring Service in England and Wales and Access Northern Ireland.
+Scottish Government officials liaised with the Access to Justice Team.
+There have also been discussions with the Criminal Justice Division and Youth Justice and Children's Hearings Unit as this may impact their policy area.
+Scottish Government officials also liaised with the Scottish Legal Aid Board and the Scottish Courts and Tribunal Service.
+There were also discussions with Scottish Government officials and the Disclosure and Barring Service in England and Wales, and Access Northern Ireland.